FrankTCA/PortForward-Language/README.md

 # PortForward JavaScript API

 PortForward includes a JavaScript API for clients.
+The API is mainly used for the server to communicate with clients and includes the ability to run JavaScript functions from a server-side script.
+It mainly uses AJAX to communicate with the server.
+There is also many other useful functions included with the API.